 Copper, Cattle and Click Consonants

-According to old African folklore, it was polite for a traveller who met a bushman out on the veld to say, "I saw you from miles away".
-This greeting was the accepted etiquette because it was said that bushmen were sensitive about their height (the tallest man stood no more than 5ft) and easily offended might otherwise shoot you with a poisoned arrow.
+Old African folklore cautioned that it was polite for a traveller who met a bushman to say, "I saw you from miles away".
+This was considered sensible etiquette because it was understood that bushmen were sensitive about their height (the tallest man stood no more than 5ft), and, easily offended, might otherwise shoot you with a poisoned arrow.

-Crops like sorghum and millet were not suited to the western Cape’s cold wet winters and hot dry summers.
-The southernmost limit of the summer rains fell in the eastern Cape and it was here that another people, the abaNguni, sowed these African grains and seeds.
-Although isiNguni speaking farmers and Khoikhoi herders spoke different languages, they shared a great love for copper, cattle, and for daccha.
+African crops like sorghum and millet were not suited to the western Cape’s cold wet winters and hot dry summers.
+The southernmost limit of the summer rains fell in the eastern Cape and it was here that another people, the amaNguni, sowed these grains and seeds.
+Although isiNguni speaking farmers and Khoikhoi herders spoke different languages, they shared a great love for copper, for cattle, and for daccha.
 After generations of trade and intermarriage, the farmers of the eastern Cape incorporated a number of clicks into their language and became known as the amaXhosa.
-They wore magnificently beaded leather garments, dyed white with clay and red with ochre, and wore bangles called izicholo and imiliza made of twisted copper and brass wire.
+They wore magnificently beaded leather garments, dyed white with clay and red with ochre, and wore bangles of twisted copper and brass.

 "The great grey-green, greasy Limpopo River, all set about with fever trees", was known locally as the "great river with the pools".
-It was also called the Copper River by early Indian Ocean traders owing to the vast amount of copper jewellery worn by the people living along its floodplains.
+It was also called the Copper River by early Indian Ocean traders because of the vast amount of copper jewellery worn by the people living along its floodplains.